 And that’s it, you’ve set up Form Submission tracking Tag in GTM for your Wix website!

 We’ve covered a lot in this guide, but we’ve just scratched the surface on what Google Tag Manager can do for your website.
-If you’re interested in learning more about GTM, the Google Tag Manager For Beginners FREE course is a follow-up on your journey.
+If you’re interested in learning more about GTM, our Google Tag Manager tutorial is a follow-up on your journey.

 If you work on multiple GTM accounts, sometimes work gets repetitive.
 You’re going to create the same Tags, Triggers, or Variables time and time again.
 To speed things up, use the GTM Copy Paste extension.